-- Never rely completely on road signs.
-Outside cities and major tourist destinations, many are written in Cyrillic only.
+- Outside cities and major tourist destinations, many road signs are written in Cyrillic only.
 One useful map to take on your travels is the Bulgaria Road Atlas (1:330,000) published by Domino in Cyrillic and English, and widely available at bookshops in Bulgaria.

 Road signs are rare, but official speed limits (50km/h in built-up areas, 90km/h on main roads and 130km/h on motorways) are enforced by traffic police, and speed cameras have been installed on main routes.

 There are a number of road rules you are required, by law, to follow.

 - Drivers and passengers in the front must wear seat belts, and motorcyclists must wear helmets.